PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-09 09:36:39
+Last updated: 2024-04-09 09:37:12
-Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister